joey04/xulBlock-Advanced/README.md

 * [How to Install it](#how-to-install-it)

 ## Why this fork
 I mentioned earlier that one purpose of xBA is to enhance the Advanced user experience.
-Another purpose is to maintain the greatness that uBO already attained as a XUL add-on.
-I personally want to keep using xBA for as long as there are browsers that support it.
-After all, I use it along with a dozen other XUL add-ons to enhance my overall web experience.
-I have no interest in downgrading to WebExtensions or similar for my primary browser.
+Its other purpose is to maintain the high quality that uBO already attained as a XUL add-on.

 I first modified uBO in 2016 to improve my own Advanced usage, but I didn't think to make a publicly-available fork until January 2018.
 By then, I'd already accumulated a number of changes and Mozilla had recently removed its support of XUL add-ons in Firefox 57.
-Starting around mid-2017, gorhill's focus shifted to the new WebExt version of uBO for Firefox, which is understandable for a number of reasons, including WebExt having much in common with the Chrome version.
-As a result, XUL uBO was effectively mothballed, as shown [here](https://github.com/gorhill/uBlock/wiki/Firefox-WebExtensions/1f950bc8d0bfcd55b281549b89e102575924c0ba#future-of-ubolegacy), [here](https://github.com/gorhill/uBlock/issues/3306), and [here](https://github.com/gorhill/uBlock/issues/3464).
+Starting around mid-2017, gorhill's focus shifted to the new WebExtension version of uBO for Firefox, which is understandable for a number of reasons, including WebExt having much in common with the Chrome version.
+As a result, the legacy XUL version was effectively mothballed, as shown [here](https://github.com/gorhill/uBlock/wiki/Firefox-WebExtensions/1f950bc8d0bfcd55b281549b89e102575924c0ba#future-of-ubolegacy), [here](https://github.com/gorhill/uBlock/issues/3306), and [here](https://github.com/gorhill/uBlock/issues/3464).

-This is why [uBO 1.14.16](https://github.com/gorhill/uBlock/releases/tag/1.14.16), released in October 2017, was an easy choice as the fork point for xBA:
+This is why [uBO 1.14.16](https://github.com/gorhill/uBlock/releases/tag/1.14.16), released in October 2017, was an easy choice as the fork point for xBA.
 * It's the last version before major refactoring started to land and cause XUL regressions.
+* uBO had already reached a high level of quality with a robust suite of capabilities: dynamic, static, cosmetic, inject, etc.

-Prior to the first release of xBA, I used my modified 1.14.16 for three months without any problems.
+Prior to releasing xBA, I had already used my modified 1.14.16 for three months in my primary browser, Pale Moon, without any problems.
 It's a stable, reliable codebase.

-* uBO had already reached a very high level of robustness with an impressive suite of capabilities: dynamic, static, cosmetic, inject, etc. Any scenario I encountered could be handled with the appropriate choice of rules.
+(I'm not claiming that there won't be a future need for additional capability.
+I'm simply stating that when I publicly released xBA, it was already capable of doing everything I wanted.)

 ## What's different from uBO
 There are important changes in xBA, but the _vast majority_ of behavior remains unchanged, especially from the fork point of [uBO 1.14.16](https://github.com/gorhill/uBlock/releases/tag/1.14.16).